Continued from Sussex Stories 1

 The SPT MA was a flourishing course and often had 25-30 students on it each year, from all around the world, many of whom had had it recommended to them by their tutors at home.
 There was always a strong contingent of Greeks, keen to stay as long as possible, in some cases to avoid compulsory military service.
 It was possibly the world's most well-regarded SPT programme.
 The PhD programme had about 30 students on it at the time.
 There was a weekly research seminar with speakers giving talks.
 When I was chairing the division (as it was called) it was an intense period.
 The students were very serious and after the seminars we often went for drinks or to a local Italian restaurant.
 MA and PhD students and lecturers all got to know each other well.
 Strong bonds were formed and memories made.

 I taught on the SPT MA for years and had a number of PhD students in the division.
 When I started at Sussex, William Outhwaite, then chair of the division, suggested I put on a course on Recent Political Thought, which I did.
-It was half on theorists and political theory since the second World War, John Rawls, Robert Nozick, and so on.
+It was half on theorists and political theory since the Second World War, John Rawls, Robert Nozick, and so on.
 The second half focused on thought coming out of social movements, feminism, ecology, recent socialism, etc.

 One of my early PhD students, Terry, and her partner Kirby, an artist, came to stay with me while they were looking for somewhere to live.
 My kids loved them and were impressed by Kirb's art.
 When they found a place nearby they borrowed my settee and Kirby gave us a gift of a painting he had done for the children.
 Terry got ill on fieldwork in, I think, Nicaragua and it took me weeks to pick up her email about this.
 It came over Christmas and there was no webmail at home so you could only get email at work, which I was away from for a long time.
-On one occasion her and Kirby were caught up in an armed robbery at a bus stop where shots were fired and they had to take cover and flee.
+On one occasion she and Kirby were caught up in an armed robbery at a bus stop where shots were fired and they had to take cover and flee.
 Terry was not much younger than me when I supervised her PhD, something that happened quite a bit to me in those days.
 One anxious PhD student took to appearing at my house unannounced in search of impromptu supervision.
 Another who I barely knew, also asked if he could come and live with me for a while while he was homeless.
 One other, before coming from abroad, announced in advance we were going to be great friends and hang out and asked if I would go and look at prospective houses for her and feedback on whether they were suitable.

 There were many important staff involved in SPT in those early years, William, Mary, Darrow Schecter, John O'Neill, Andrew Chitty, Neil Stammers and more.
 Donald Winch taught in SPT and in the School of Social Sciences.
 He was trained as an economist but became an intellectual historian, especially of economic thought.
 He cared deeply and sincerely about academic integrity and standards of scholarship and the importance of a history of ideas approach.
 He could be gruff and scary, but also quite emotional, gentle, and caring.
 Like Bruce Graham, he took the new generation of academics under his wing and supported them.
 When Margaret Thatcher espoused the work of Adam Smith, Donald pointed out in various articles, including one in The Guardian, that Smith was far from a free marketeer and that his thought did not support the sort of neoliberal approach she favoured.
 He joined Sussex in 1969 just a few years after its foundation and did stints as Dean of the School of Social Sciences and as a PVC.